commerceblock/docs/source/guardnode/index.rst

 ----
 The following is a demo of the Guardnode in action responding to a challenge.
 First run the `demo script <https://github.com/commerceblock/coordinator/blob/master/scripts/demo.sh>`_ which generates a request and two bids for that request on a mock service chain.

-Next, in a separate terminal window, execute the following replacing ``$txid`` with the ``Guardnode txid`` produced by the demo script.
+Next, in a separate terminal window execute the following script and watch the guardnode recognise the request and submit a bid.

 .. code-block:: bash

-  ./run_guardnode --rpcuser user1 --rpcpassword password1 --bidpubkey 029aaa76fcf7b8012041c6b4375ad476408344d842000087aa93c5a33f65d50d92 --nodelogfile $HOME/co-client-dir/ocean_test/debug.log --challengehost http://127.0.0.1:9999 --bidtxid $txid
+  ./run_guardnode --rpcuser user1 --rpcpass password1 --rpchost 127.0.0.1:5555 --servicerpcuser user1 --servicerpcpass password1 --servicerpchost 127.0.0.1:5555 --nodelogfile $HOME/co-client-dir/ocean_test/debug.log --challengehost 127.0.0.1:5555 --bidlimit 50 --serviceblocktime 5

-We can now send a CHALLENGE asset transaction and watch the guardnode react.
+We can now mine some blocks to bring our request into its service period.
+Then we can send a CHALLENGE asset transaction and watch the guardnode react.
 In the first terminal window execute:

 .. code-block:: bash

   alias ocn='/$HOME/ocean/src/ocean-cli -datadir=$HOME/co-client-dir'
+  ocn generate 5
   ocn sendtoaddress $(ocn getnewaddress) 1 "" "" false "CHALLENGE"
   ocn generate 1